About the Program and Eligibility

 Yes.
 Ongoing status for all applications can be viewed through your SR-EIP portal.

-You will be living on the CU Boulder campus in a residence hall, and each of you will be assigned to a double room.
-You will be provided with a bed, closet space, drawers, study desk, bookshelf, micro-fridge, fan and lamp.
-Bedding (linens, blanket and pillow) and towels ARE NOT provided.
+While the past couple of SMART Programs have been conducted remotely due to COVID protocols, we hope future programs will be in-person learning experiences.
+If this is the case, you will be living on the CU Boulder campus in a residence hall, and each of you will be assigned to a room.
+You will be provided with a bed, closet space, drawers, a study desk, bookshelf, kitchenette with fridge, fan and lamp.
+Bedding (towels, linens, blanket and pillow) and towels are provided for the duration of the program.
 Laundry facilities are located in the building.
-The entire campus has Internet access.

-Your meals will be served at a premium dining hall on the CU campus, offering 3 meals a day Monday through Friday and 2 meals on Saturdays and Sundays.
+Your meals will be served at a premium dining hall on the CU campus, offering 3 meals every day.
 Vegetarian and vegan selections are available at every meal, and a salad bar is always available for lunch and dinner.
 All prepared foods are labeled so that diners can avoid restricted ingredients.
-If you have severe dining restrictions, please let us know BEFORE YOUR ARRIVAL.
+If you have severe dining restrictions or allergies, please let us know BEFORE YOUR ARRIVAL.

 The residence hall is centrally located on campus.
 It is within walking distance to “the Hill,” an area of Boulder with restaurants, coffeehouses and boutiques that cater to the student population.
 The residence hall is also within walking distance or a short bus ride to downtown Boulder.
 Local and regional (to Denver) bus lines run within a block of most areas of the campus, and your student bus pass allows free access.

 The SMART Program will purchase airline tickets for students living outside of Colorado.
-Once you accept our offer, we will provide a Google doc where we can collect your preferences for travel on Sunday, June 3rd, and Friday, August 10th (accommodations will be made for students on the quarter system).
-Out-of-state students who plan to drive to Boulder will be reimbursed for the equivalent cost of an airline ticket.
+Once you accept our offer, we will provide a Google doc where we can collect your preferences for travel the day before the program begins, and for your return flight home after the last day of the program.
+(Accommodations will be made for students on the quarter system).
+Out-of-state students who plan to drive to Boulder will be reimbursed for the equivalent cost of a round trip airline ticket.
 Students who drive are responsible for purchasing a campus parking permit.
 If you plan to drive to Boulder, please let us know your expected arrival time.
 If you need directions to the university, please contact us.
-We ask that all SMART interns check into the residence hall by the evening of Sunday, June 3rd.
+We ask that all SMART interns check into the residence hall the evening of of the day before the program begins.

-SMART graduate student mentors will pick up students at Denver International Airport and bring them to the CU residence hall.
-The SMART program will provide ground transportation back to the airport on Friday morning, August 10th.
+SMART graduate student mentors will pick up students at Denver International Airport upon arrival, and bring them to the CU residence hall.
+The SMART program will provide ground transportation back to the airport the day after the program ends.

 The City of Boulder, home to about 100,000 residents, lies in a valley against the foothills of the Rocky Mountains.
 The average summer temperature reaches 80 to 90 degrees during the day, but it tends to cool off most nights.
 It can get as hot as 100 degrees, but the low humidity makes it bearable.
 If you are coming from a humid climate, you may need to drink lots of water as you get used to the arid climate.